JuliaLang/julia/doc/manual/interfaces.rst

     julia> mean(Squares(100)), std(Squares(100))
     (3383.5,3024.355854282583)

 There are a few more methods we can extend to give Julia more information about this iterable collection.
-We know that the elements in a ``Squares`` collection will always be ``Int``.
+We know that the elements in a ``Squares`` sequence will always be ``Int``.
 By extending the :func:`eltype` method, we can give that information to Julia and help it make more specialized code in the more complicated methods.
-We also know the number of elements in our collection, so we can extend :func:`length`, too:
+We also know the number of elements in our sequence, so we can extend :func:`length`, too:

 .. doctest::